-Jenny: About 10 years ago, I noticed I started to get veins on my legs.
+Jenny: About ten years ago, I noticed I started to get veins in my legs.
 I was only about 20, 22 years old.

 Joyce: Way too young, Jenny Lavin thought, for varicose veins.
 Then two children later . . .